Silent Night, Deadly Night: Sequels and remakes

 Due to the minor success of the film, four sequels were produced.
-The first two, Silent Night, Deadly Night Part 2 and Silent Night, Deadly Night 3: Better Watch Out!, focus on Billy's younger brother Ricky becoming in turn a serial killer.
+The first two, Silent Night, Deadly Night Part 2 and Silent Night, Deadly Night 3: Better Watch Out!, focus on Billy's younger brother Ricky becoming a serial killer.
 However, Silent Night, Deadly Night 4: Initiation and Silent Night, Deadly Night 5: The Toy Maker have no connection with the characters from the previous films, with each of them focusing on a different Christmas-themed horror story.

 A loose remake of the film, titled Silent Night, was released on December 4, 2012, starring Jaime King and Malcolm McDowell.

 On March 2, 2021, another remake was announced when Orwo Studios and Black Hanger Studios acquired the rights to the original film.
+The film has been shelved as of 2025.

+The 2022 film Christmas Bloody Christmas began as a pitch for a remake of Silent Night, Deadly Night.
+The pitch was rejected for straying too far from the original, then was further developed into its own film.

+In November 2024, a "reimagining" of the film was announced to be produced by Cineverse.
+The movie is set to be written and directed by Mike P. Nelson, and is set for a late 2025 release.
+Rohan Campbell was cast as Billy in April 2025, later Ruby Modine joined the cast.